Lawyer: Career structure

-Common law/civil law
+Common and civil law

 In most common law countries, especially those with fused professions, lawyers have many options over the course of their careers.
 Besides private practice, they can become a prosecutor, government counsel, corporate in-house counsel, administrative law judge, judge, arbitrator, or law professor.
 There are also many non-legal jobs for which legal training is good preparation, such as politician, corporate executive, government administrator, investment banker, entrepreneur, or journalist.
 In developing countries like India, a large majority of law students never actually practice, but simply use their law degree as a foundation for careers in other fields.

 In most civil law countries, lawyers generally structure their legal education around their chosen specialty; the boundaries between different types of lawyers are carefully defined and hard to cross.
 After one earns a law degree, career mobility may be severely constrained.
-For example, unlike their American counterparts, it is difficult for German judges to leave the bench and become advocates in private practice.
+For example, unlike their Anglo-American counterparts, it is difficult for German judges to leave the bench and become advocates in private practice.
 Another interesting example is France, where for much of the 20th century, all judiciary officials were graduates of an elite professional school for judges.
-Although the French judiciary has begun experimenting with the Anglo-American model of appointing judges from accomplished advocates, the few advocates who have actually joined the bench this way are looked down upon by their colleagues who have taken the traditional route to judicial office.

 In a few civil law countries, such as Sweden, the legal profession is not rigorously bifurcated and everyone within it can easily change roles and arenas.

 Specialization

 In many countries, lawyers are general practitioners who represent clients in a broad field of legal matters.
 In others, there has been a tendency since the start of the 20th century for lawyers to specialize early in their careers.
 In countries where specialization is prevalent, many lawyers specialize in representing one side in one particular area of the law; thus, it is common in the United States to hear of plaintiffs' personal injury attorneys.
-Texas offers attorneys the opportunity to receive a board certification through the state's Texas Board of Legal Specialization.
-To be board certified, attorney applicants undergo a rigorous examination in one of 24 areas of practice offered by the Texas Board of Legal Specialization.
-Only those attorneys who are "board certified" are permitted to use the word "specialize" in any publicly accessible materials such as a website or television commercial.
-See Texas Rule 7.02(a)(6).